Cat's claw creeper

 It has since escaped into the wild and become a major weed in native forests and riparian areas of eastern Australia.

-It has had a serious impact along coastal and hinterland streams in Queensland and northern NSW.
+It has had a serious impact along coastal and hinterland streams in Queensland and northern New South Wales.

-Cat’s claw creeper is not known to be naturalised in the NT.
+Cat’s claw creeper is not known to be naturalised in the Northern Territory.

 Cat’s claw creeper can have all of the following impacts: